 I chose to include a digital tech as well as a regular photo assistant for this project.
 For bigger sets, I would want to have at least two assistants, but for table-top, one was enough.
 I’m also finding that most assistants now have most of the skills of digital tech, so the personnel (and the fees they charge) are starting to become interchangeable.
 (Of course, digital techs with extensive software and hardware knowledge, or those who bring their own computers or cameras, will always be able to charge a premium.)

 Since there was so little pre-production necessary (just arranging the catering and the assistants), it wasn’t worth breaking that out as a separate line item.
 And while some shoots might require a pre-light day, this one was simple enough that I couldn’t justify breaking that out either.

 For catering, we’ll normally do a light breakfast (muffins, bagels, fruit salad, juice, water, coffee) and a casual lunch (sandwiches, salads, chips, cookies, brownies, water, soda, coffee).
 For productions with more than 10 people, or if you’re shooting more than a few days in a row, it starts to make sense to go a step further.
-We’ve sometimes gone as far as offering made-to-order omelets, pancakes and oatmeal for breakfast, lasagna and other hot options in addition to sandwiches for lunch, and snacks to keep people going through the afternoon.
-For people (clients especially) who spend a lot of time on shoots like this, it’s nice not getting stuck with an Italian hoagie every day.
+We’ve sometimes gone as far as offering made-to-order omelets, pancakes, and oatmeal for breakfast, lasagna, and other hot options in addition to sandwiches for lunch, and snacks to keep people going through the afternoon.
+For people (clients especially) who spend a lot of time on shoots like this, it’s nice not to get stuck with an Italian hoagie every day.

 Naturally, the client provided the product.
 But they also provided the stylist, which we were sure to note in the estimate.
 The shoot took place in the photographer’s own studio so travel and certificates of insurance were unnecessary.